BigWigsMods/packager/README.md

 into the project directory.
 The project directory is then zipped to create a distributable addon zip file.

-By default, __release.sh__ creates the new project directory in the *.release* subdirectory of the top-level directory of the checkout.
+__release.sh__ creates the new project directory in the *.release* subdirectory of the top-level directory of the checkout.

 __release.sh__ can also upload your zip file to CurseForge, WoWInterface, and GitHub (as a release), but requires [jq](https://stedolan.github.io/jq/).
 See